The Fisher King: Plot

-Jack Lucas, a narcissistic, misanthropic shock jock, dismisses a disturbed regular caller, Edwin, over his infatuation with a woman he met at a Manhattan restaurant, brashly describing her social circle as a vain enemy to people like Edwin that "must be stopped before it's too late".
-Meanwhile, Jack has an equally vain girlfriend and a high-rise penthouse apartment, and is in consideration for the lead in a comedic TV pilot.
-While practicing a line read at home, he turns on a news report and discovers his comments spurred Edwin to commit a mass murder–suicide at the restaurant, to his horror.
+Jack Lucas, a narcissistic, misanthropic radio shock jock, dismisses a disturbed regular caller, Edwin, over his infatuation with a woman he met at a Manhattan restaurant.
+Jack brashly describes his social circle as a vain enemy to people like Edwin that "must be stopped before it's too late."
+Meanwhile, Jack has an equally vain girlfriend, a high-rise penthouse apartment, and is being considered for the lead in a comedic TV pilot.
+While practicing a line read at home, he turns on a news report and discovers, to his horror, that his comments spurred Edwin to commit a mass murder–suicide at the restaurant that kills 7 people before killing himself.

-Three years later, Jack is working for his new girlfriend, Anne, in her video store, and is in a mostly drunken, depressed state, fearful of being recognized.
+Three years later, Jack works for his new girlfriend, Anne, in her video store.
+He is mostly drunk, depressed, and fearful of being recognized.
 One night, while on a bender, he is moments from suicide.
-However, teenage punks attack Jack and nearly set him on fire, mistaking him for a homeless person.
-Parry, a delusional homeless man, rescues Jack, claiming to have been tasked by cherubs to find the Holy Grail.
+Teenage punks attack him, nearly setting him on fire after mistaking him for a homeless person.
+Parry, a delusional homeless man, rescues Jack.

-Parry tries to enlist Jack's help in retrieving the Grail, relaying the legend of God charging the Fisher King with finding the Holy Grail, but the King incurring an incapacitating wound for his sin of pride: "A Fool asks the King why he suffers, and when the King says he is thirsty, the Fool gives him a cup of water to drink.
+Parry claims cherubs have tasked him with finding the Holy Grail and tries to enlist Jack's help in retrieving it.
+He recounts the legend of God charging the Fisher King with finding the Grail, but the King receives an incapacitating wound for his sin of pride: "A Fool asks the King why he suffers, and when the King says he is thirsty, the Fool gives him a cup of water to drink.
 The King realizes the cup is the Grail and asks, 'How did you find what my brightest and bravest could not?'
-The Fool said 'I don't know.
-I only knew that you were thirsty.'"
+The Fool said, 'I don't know.
+I only knew that you were thirsty.

-Jack is initially reluctant, but acquiesces after learning his role in Parry's current condition.
+Jack is initially reluctant but agrees after learning his role in Parry's current condition.
 Parry, whose real name is Henry Sagan, had been a teacher at Hunter College.
-After witnessing his wife's death during Edwin's massacre, Henry had a psychotic break and became catatonic.
-After awakening, he took on the persona of Parry and became obsessed with the Fisher King's legend.
-With Parry as his shielding persona, mentions of reality panic him, and he is continually haunted by a hallucinatory Red Knight, from a distorted memory of his wife's face exploding from a shotgun blast.
+After witnessing his wife's death during Edwin's massacre, Henry suffered a psychotic break and became catatonic.
+Upon awakening, he assumed the persona of Parry and became obsessed with the Fisher King's legend.
+As Parry, reality panics him, and he is continually haunted by a hallucinatory Red Knight, born from a distorted memory of his wife's face exploding from a shotgun blast.